daormar/debasher/doc/design_doc_resident.md

   entries are FIFO paths to open reader/writer threads on.
-Any other option (e.g. a plain `-threshold` value) stays available in `self.opts` with no special handling. `CONTROL_PORTS` names which of the `INPUT_PORTS` carry only commands (see control port in the Glossary); a name that is not an input port is refused when the node is built.
+Any other option (e.g. a plain `-threshold` value) stays available in `self.opts` with no special handling. `CONTROL_PORTS` names which of the `INPUT_PORTS` carry only commands (see control port in the Glossary); `EXTERNAL_PORTS` names which are fed only from outside the program (see external port in the Glossary); a name in either list that is not an input port is refused when the node is built.
 - **Threads**: one reader thread per `INPUT_PORTS` entry, each running a blocking `readline()` loop over its FIFO and pushing every deserialized envelope onto a **shared inbound queue** as `(port_name, type, payload)`; one